harshfast/android_base_structure/README.md

 # Android Template Project

-Clone ATP repositry to start with the new project structure.
+Fork ATP repositry to start with the new project structure.